MapCollaboration/Denali/data/README.md

 # Data

 This folder contains the data used in this project.
-It consists of ...